 This group has since expanded to include a large, diverse group of knowledge partners, comprising leading institutions and organizations active in areas related to green growth and green economy at the local, national, regional, and international levels.

-The GGKP benefits from strategic funding from the Goverment of Switzerland, as well as programatic funding from the Governments of Germany and the Netherlands.
+The GGKP benefits from strategic funding from Switzerland, as well as programmatic funding from the Netherlands.

 What is green growth?